ankitects/anki-manual/src/filtered-decks.md

 ## Rescheduling

-By default, Anki will return cards to their home decks with altered scheduling based on your performance in the filtered deck.
-In the old scheduler, if you disable the **reschedule cards based on my answers** option, Anki will return the cards in the same state they were in when they were moved into the filtered deck.
-This is useful for quickly flipping through material.
+By default, Anki will return cards to their home decks with altered scheduling, based on your performance in the filtered deck.
+There is a **reschedule cards based on my answers** option available which alters this behaviour.

-If you have disabled rescheduling, the "Good" and "Easy" buttons will display no time above them when pressing them would cause the card to return to its home deck with its original scheduling.

-Please note that new cards are returned to the end of the new card queue, rather than the start of it.

-In the [new scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), there is no longer an option to disable scheduling changes.
-Instead, you will have access to a simple "preview mode".
-The new card order does not get forgotten when previewing.
+In the [new scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), when rescheduling is disabled, cards are shown in a simple "preview mode", and when they are returned to the original deck, they are returned exactly as they started.

+In the old scheduler, cards were presented more similarly to how they normally are, but studying cards had side effects, and the original position of new cards was lost when you studied them.

 ## Catching Up